-A Windows-based Element can retrieve metric data either through the Uptime Infrastructure Monitor Agent, or via WMI (see Agentless WMI Systems fo r more information).
+A Windows-based Element can retrieve metric data either through the up.time Agent, or via WMI (see Agentless WMI Systems for more information).
 You can configure details for either method at a global level, in the form of agent connection information or WMI access credentials.
 Having global details defined simplifies individual Element configuration, and also allows you to switch the data collection method for multiple Windows Elements, at once, as a group.

-When a system is part of the Uptime Infrastructure Monitor inventory, its data collection method is either configured to be based on an agent, or a WMI agentless method.
+When a system is part of the up.time inventory, its data collection method is either configured to be based on an agent, or a WMI agentless method.
 This configuration option is set when the system is first added as an Element.
-If agent and WMI details are globally defined, when adding the Element, you are able to use the Uptime Agent Global Configuration, or use WMI Agentless Global Credentials to skip configuration steps.
+If agent and WMI details have been globally defined, when adding the Element, you will be able to Use the up.time Agent Global Configuration, or use WMI Global Credentials to skip configuration steps.